kristianmandrup/amazing-aurelia-book/authentication.md

 }
 ```

-no specialised aurelia plugins needed for supporting multiple endpoints !
+No specialised aurelia plugins needed for supporting multiple endpoints!

 We can consume this custom Http Client as follows: